openthread/ot-docs/site/en/guides/thread-primer/router-selection.md

     <div>Which of the following statements correctly describe what happens when
       a Child device upgrades to a Router?</div>
     <div correct>
-      <div>The device remains on the network with the same address, becoming
+      <div>The device remains on the network with the same address.</div>
-        a Router.</div>
       <div>That's right.
 The device stays connected to the network.
 Only its
         role changes.</div>
     </div>